Pre-Orientation Advice for New Students

 Welcome to PSU!

-- register online for their first term of classes
+- Register for your first term of classes!

 The following information summarizes the basics of PSU's graduation requirements.
-You should review this prior to attending your Advising & Registration session so you will be better prepared to understand the essential information provided at this session.
+You should review this prior to attending Orientation so you will be better prepared to understand the essential information provided at this session.

 There are three sets of requirements for a baccalaureate degree at PSU: